Are Reader's Digest Sweepstakes Scams?

 Reader's Digest Sweepstakes Scams Do Exist

 So if Reader's Digest's sweepstakes are legitimate, why do you hear about people being scammed when they respond to win notifications?
 Sadly, it's not unusual for scammers to misuse the name of reliable companies to make themselves seem more trustworthy.

 This is a problem that many large companies face.
 Heineken and Publishers Clearing House are also common targets of look-alike scams.
 Luckily, it's usually pretty easy to tell the difference between the scams and real wins.

 If you receive a win notification from Reader's Digest sweepstakes, follow the tips for identifying the warning signs of sweepstakes scams before responding.

 Some important questions to ask yourself before you respond include:

 - Did you really enter the giveaway named in the win notification?

 - Does the win notification come from a legitimate Reader's Digest email address?
 Or if it came by mail, did it come by regular or registered mail (higher chance of being legitimate), or did it have bulk rate postage (higher chance of being a scam)?

-- Is the sender asking for money, a credit card number, or a bank account number?
+- Is the sender asking for money, a credit card number, or a bank account number before releasing the prize?